 Notary Services Policy

-The Fountaindale Public Library District provides notary service in accordance with the Illinois Notary Public Handbook, published by the Office of the Secretary of State, State of Illinois.
-This manual is available on the Secretary of State, State of Illinois website.
-Library notaries will decline to provide notary service in situations that do not comply with the provisions of this manual.
-The Board of Trustees may modify, amend or supplement this policy, as it deems necessary and appropriate.
+The Fountaindale Public Library District provides notary services in accordance with the Illinois Notary Public Act.
+This act is for reference through the Illinois General Assembly under Compiled Statutes.
+Library notaries will decline to provide notary services in situations that do not comply with the provisions of this act and Library Notary Policy as outlined below.
+The Board of Trustees may modify, amend or supplement this policy as it deems necessary and appropriate.

 PRIORITY FOR USE

-Patrons seeking notary service are encouraged to inquire prior to their visit regarding the availability of services, as a notary may not be present at all times.
-Notary service is provided free of charge on a first-come, first-served basis.
+Patrons seeking notary services are encouraged to inquire before their visit regarding the availability of services, as a notary may not be present at all times.
+Notary services are provided free of charge on a first-come, first-served basis.

 LIMITS OF USE